Collecting patient data

 - For training, monitoring and service improvement

 We also have CCTV in our vehicles and buildings.
+We also operate Body Worn Cameras where images are collected and used for prevention of aggression or crime against our staff.
 Further information is provided in our Surveillance Camera Policy, available on request.

 How your information is used?